Availability Bias

 Persuading a flight phobic to get on a plane

-The root of flight phobics' phobias is likely to be how memorable air crashes are.
-Often, people who are scared of flying cannot control their Availability Bias.
+availability bias crash The root of flight phobics' phobias is likely to be how memorable air crashes are.
+Often, people who are scared of flying cannot control their availability bias.
 As they're able to recall the crash scenes they've seen on films and the news easily, the idea of crashing becomes a far weightier factor in their decision whether to fly.

 This is why telling them that at least 66% of passengers survive plane crashes can be a far more comforting statistic for them than saying only 0.0001% of flights crash (actually, instead of "crash," try saying "incidents classified as a crash" to reinforce the 66% survivability).